Kate Faber Oestreich

 I know only one thing about the technologies that await us in the future – we will find ways to tell stories with them.” – Jason Ohler

 Kate Faber Oestreich (pronounced A-Strike) is Associate Professor of Literature, Writing, and New Media.
-She and Jennifer Camden have co-authored a book entitled, Transmedia Storytelling: Pemberley Digital’s Adaptations of Jane Austen and Mary Shelley (2018).
-Her scholarship and scholarly reviews have appeared in the Nineteenth Century Studies (NCS), Victorians Institute Journal, Nineteenth-Century Gender Studies, Companion to Victorian Popular Fiction, The CEA Critic, ARIEL, and the edited collection Straight Writ Queer.
-Oestreich serves on the Board and the Executive Committee of the Nineteenth Century Studies Association, where she is also Co-Director of Electronic Communications and Co-Chair of the Web and Publicity committee.
+She and Jennifer Camden co-authored a book entitled, Transmedia Storytelling: Pemberley Digital’s Adaptations of Jane Austen and Mary Shelley (2018).
+Her scholarship and scholarly reviews have appeared in the edited collections, Neo-Victorian Madness and Straight Writ Queer; the reference resource, Companion to Victorian Popular Fiction; and the academic journals, Nineteenth Century Studies, Victorians Institute Journal, Nineteenth-Century Gender Studies, The College English Association Critic, and ARIEL.
+Oestreich serves on the Executive Committee of the Nineteenth Century Studies Association as the Co-Director of Electronic Communications.

 Her areas of specialization include English literature of the long nineteenth century; digital storytelling and adaptation; critical theory, especially those concerned with new media, feminism, cultural materialism, and sartorial semiotics.